*Manu and *Yemo: Creation myth

 Yama, an Indic reflex of *Yemo, sitting on a water buffalo.

 Lincoln reconstructs a creation myth involving twin brothers, Manu- ('Man') and Yemo- ('Twin'), as the progenitors of the world and humankind, and a hero named Trito ('Third') who ensured the continuity of the original sacrifice.
 Regarding the primordial state that may have preceded the creation process, West notes that the Vedic, Norse and, at least partially, the Greek traditions give evidence of an era when the cosmological elements were absent, with similar formula insisting on their non-existence: "neither non-being was nor being was at that time; there was not the air, nor the heaven beyond it ..."
 (Rigveda), "... there was not sand nor sea nor the cool waves; earth was nowhere nor heaven above; Ginnungagap there was, but grass nowhere ..."
 (Völuspá), "... there was Chasm and Night and dark Erebos at first, and broad Tartarus, but earth nor air nor heaven there was ..."
 (The Birds).

 First Warrior

-To the third man Trito, the celestial gods offer cattle as a divine gift, which is stolen by a three-headed serpent named Ng^{w}hi ('serpent'; and the Indo-European root for negation).
+To the third man Trito, the celestial gods offer cattle as a divine gift, which is stolen by a three-headed serpent named Ngʷhi ('serpent'; and the Indo-European root for negation).

 Trito first suffers at his hands, but fortified by an intoxicating drink and aided by a helper-god (the Storm-God or H₂ner, 'Man'), together they go to a cave or a mountain, and the hero finally manages to overcome the monster.
 Trito then gives the recovered cattle back to a priest for it to be properly sacrificed.
 He is now the first warrior, maintaining through his heroic deeds the cycle of mutual giving between gods and mortals.